Marvin the Paranoid Android: The Double B-Side

 "Reasons To Be Miserable" was released in 1981.
 Its official title was The Double 'B'-Side, and it was a double B-side single released by Polydor on Depressive Discs.
 The song involves Marvin describing his views on life ("I'd feel a little better if they broke me up for spares", "If I had my time again, I'd rather be a lemming"), to a synthesiser backing.
 The title is a reference to the hit song "Reasons to be Cheerful, Part 3" by Ian Dury and The Blockheads.

 "Marvin I Love You" was the other B-side.
 Marvin describes finding a love letter in his data banks eons after receiving it.
 The female vocal is provided by Kimi Wong-O'Brien.
-The song was a frequently requested tune on the Dr. Demento radio show, and was featured on one of the Dr. Demento "Greatest Hits" compilation albums.
+The song was a frequently requested tune on the Dr. Demento radio show, and was featured on several Dr. Demento compilation albums.
 As of 2008, it is ranked 56 out of the top 100 favorite novelty tunes on the official Dr. Demento web site.